 Bernard is standing vigil over his terminally ill cat, caressing it, helping it feed, watching it, remembering the good days they had.
 He fleetingly considers putting it down to relieve its pain and misery, but decided against it.
 As long as the cat had life and a will to fight, he would let it live.
 The cat helped him cope with his grandmother’s dementia, and now, it was his turn to stand watch over his dearest pet.
 Watching the cat, he reminisces about the good times they had together.
 Realizing the cat will die soon, he feels some color and vibrancy will vanish from the world.
 He wondered if cats had dreams and what his cat dreamt about in its final days.
-He decides he will never get another pet, the pain of letting go after years of attachment would be too painful.
+He decides he will never get another pet, the pain of letting go after years of attachment would be too traumatic.
 Bernard finds the process of putting down his cat, making its passing a beautiful thing, particularly painful.
 Afterward, he and has his family offer each other mutual support.

 In A World Without Color, a moment of true life, Bernard Jan takes readers through a somber and thoughtful journey of mental anguish, reflection, and shared suffering over a beloved pet he cannot save.
 It is a journey filled with vivid images, little anecdotes of shared events, regrets and helplessness to alter time.
 It is also a dark journey which some readers will not want to face, or have already faced after losing a loved one, but Bernard Jan walks readers through his sorrow with unusual sensitivity and insight.
 His emotions are palpable, and I was caught up in his sorrow, watching his pet slowly die, unable to prevent its passing.
 This short novella is beautifully written and easy to read, leaving me pondering the fleeting nature of time and life.